Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Tibet annexed by China".</h2 head><h3 quote align='center'>"China formally annexed Tibet as an autonomous region on this day in 1951, giving rise to a Tibetan independence movement\u2014led by the Dalai Lama, winner of the 1989 Nobel Peace Prize\u2014that continued into the early 21st century.
-Sort fact from fiction in our quiz about China".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Opening of the Brooklyn Bridge".</h2 head><h3 quote align='center'>"A brilliant feat of 19th-century engineering, the Brooklyn Bridge\u2014spanning the East River from Brooklyn to Manhattan Island in New York City\u2014opened this day in 1883, designed by civil engineer John Augustus Roebling.
+How much do you know about bridges?".</h3 quote></h3 OTD